Build a Drop-Leaf (Corner) Table

-Class Size: Limited to eight students only 1 space left
+Class Size: Limited to eight students

 This beautiful little drop-leaf table is versatile.
 With the leaf down the table fits neatly in a corner, against a wall, or behind a sofa.
 With the leaf up it becomes a perfectly sized card table or dining table for two.
 Most importantly, it has a lot of wonderful features that are sure to build your woodworking skills.

 Here’s a list of topics for the week:

 - Shaping cabriole legs—bandsawing compound curves and shaping four identical legs